veracity/veracity-documentation/sections/dataplatform/analytics/analyticsdevelopment.md

 Users can not create new catalogs since share is not enabled.

+### Shared datasets
+When datasets are shared from one workspace to another workspace where Analytics is enabled, these shared datasets appear in separate catalogs in Databricks.
+This enhances readability by displaying the source workspace in the catlog name with format: tenant_name – workspace_name.
+Datasets shared from the same workspace will be grouped under the same catalog in Databricks.

+* Shared datasets to use the correct catalog name.
+You can easily obtain the correct reference by selecting the dataset and copying its reference from the platform.
+* Datasets from the workspace where Databricks is enabled can still be referred to by name only.

 ### Shared files/folders
 Shared files and folders from other workspaces, will currently NOT appear in Databricks Volume section.
 This feature is depending on a Databricks update planned this year.
 The workaround for using shared files/folders in Analytics is using SAS keys: